 In the modern world, customers are no longer satisfied with a long wait on hold or a promise of a callback that never comes.
 They want to receive quick, efficient service from their insurance company at each stage of the claims process.

-This means that insurance companies need to implement a variety of different communication options for customers going through a claim; at the very least, social media, email, and telephone options should be available.
-Companies could also consider self-service portals online, where customers can check the status of their claim without having to contact a representative of the company directly.
+This means insurance companies need to implement various communication options for customers going through a claim; at the very least, social media, email, and telephone options should be available.
+Companies could also consider self-service portals online, where customers can check the status of their claims without contacting a company representative directly.

 Business practice management (BPM) necessities

 A key component of effective customer experience management is the integration of this concern into the BPM that a company is using.
-If a BPM has been well-designed and structured to reflect the needs of customers, then it can help to manage customer interactions and improve customer service as a result.
+If a BPM has been well-designed and structured to reflect customer needs, it can help manage customer interactions and improve customer service as a result.

 The advantage of automation

-Certain aspects of the claims process can be automated, which can be incredibly beneficial to the customer.
-What customers want from a claims process above all is speed; a lengthy delay for a claim to be processed is a surefire cause for complaint if it is not addressed.
-Automating basic tasks in the claims process can allow for processors and adjustors to focus on activities which are able to deliver a better experience to the customer, safe in the knowledge that the claim is able to progress in the background thanks to automation.
+Certain aspects of the claims process can be automated, which can incredibly benefit the customer.
+What customers want from a claims process, above all, is speed; a lengthy delay for a claim to be processed is a surefire cause for a complaint if it is not addressed.
+Automating basic tasks in the claims process can allow processors and adjustors to focus on activities which can deliver a better experience to the customer, safe in the knowledge that the claim will progress in the background thanks to automation.

-Additionally, automation can also assist with improving the customer experience by handling the simplest claims in the most efficient timeframe necessary.
+Additionally, automation can also assist with improving the customer experience by handling straightforward claims in the most efficient timeframe.
 Simple claims should not demand the time and attention of specialist workers; instead, BPM platforms and automation should be able to guide basic claims to a conclusion as quickly as possible.
 Not only is this outcome positive for the customer of the simple claim, but it is also beneficial for customers with more complex claims — as their claims can receive more attention from adjustors, who have more time without the distractions of basic claims.

-The customer experience is an important component of effective claims management, thus it should be at the forefront of considerations when making decisions in this area.
-However, customer experience is not the only important facet of claims management — cost effectiveness, productivity, and the reduction of claims timescales are also incredibly important.
-By combining work in these areas with a dedication to improving the customer experience, you should be able to deliver an effective claims management solution that suits both you and you customer base.
+The customer experience is an essential component of effective claims management; thus, it should be at the forefront of considerations when making decisions in this area.
+However, customer experience is not the only important part of claims management — cost-effectiveness, productivity, and reducing claim timescales are also incredibly important.
+By combining work in these areas with a dedication to improving the customer experience, you should be able to deliver an effective claims management solution that suits you and your customer base.